kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 {% endprism %}
 Use load to "AJAX in" the `article.html` but instead of loading in the entire file, just load in the content in the `<div id="author">` element.

+<a href="http://api.jquery.com/load/" target="blank" "title"=Read more about jQuery's '.load' method>Read more about jQuery's ".load()" method</a>.
 <a name="jquery-get"></a>
-<h5 class="h5-guide">Use jQuery.get()</h5>
+<h5 class="h5-guide">Use jQuery.get</h5>

-The `$.get` method is different from `.load` in a few important ways:
+The `.get` method is different from `.load` in a few important ways:

-* `$.get` is a global function while `.load` is a method.
-This means that you would use `$.get` to start a jQuery code block but use `.load` as a chainable method inside a code block.
+* `.get` is a global function while `.load` is a method.
+This means that you would use `.get` to start a jQuery code block but use `.load` as a chainable method inside a code block.

-* `$.get` manages GET server requests only while `.load` can manage both GET and POST requests.

-* With `.load`, you can define what content gets loaded onto a page and where. `$.get` cannot do this on its own...extra code is needed.

-* Because of the last difference, it makes sense to use `.load` to "AJAX in" HTML documents only. `$.get` was created to "AJAX in" all types of documents.
+* Because of the last difference, it makes sense to use `.load` to "AJAX in" HTML documents only. `.get` was created to "AJAX in" all types of documents.

+* `.get` manages GET server requests only while `.load` can manage both GET and POST requests.

-Using the same HTML as in the previous example, using `$.get` to bring content via AJAX looks like this (<a href="/samples/ajax-tutorial-samples/sample14/" target="blank">view the example</a>):
+Using the same HTML as in the previous example, using `.get` to bring content via AJAX looks like this (<a href="/samples/ajax-tutorial-samples/sample14/" target="blank">view the example</a>):
 {% prism javascript %}
 // sample14/scripts.js
 $.get("articleName.html", function(data) {
   $("#textTarget").html(data);
 });
 {% endprism %}
-Where we used `.load` as a chainable method inside a code block, `jQuery.get()` started the code block in this example.
+Where we used `.load` as a chainable method inside a code block, `.get` started the code block in this example.
 The first parameter told us what content gets loaded onto the page, which is "articleName.html".

 The second parameter was a callback function that defined where the content got loaded.
-The function took a parameter called `data` which represented the content that got loaded onto the page.
+The function took a parameter called "data" which represented the content that got loaded onto the page.

-The inside of the function loads the content onto the page.
-It loads inside the `#textTarget` element with the help of jQuery's `.html()` method.
+The inside of the function loaded the content inside the "textTarget" page element with the help of jQuery's `.html` method.

-The `data` parameter, which represents the content, is passed to `.html()` so it knows what to load.
-The function parameter does not need to be called `data`: it can be anything you want, but naming it as `data` is a common practice.
+The "data" parameter (which represented the content) was passed to the `.html` method so the method knew what to load.
+The function parameter  can be anything you want, but naming it "data" is a common practice.

-<a href="http://api.jquery.com/jQuery.get/" target="blank">Read more about "jQuery.get"</a>
+<a href="http://api.jquery.com/jQuery.get/" target="blank">Read more about "jQuery.get"</a>.

 <a name="jquery-get-json"></a>
-<h5 class="h5-guide">Use jQuery.getJSON()</h5>
+<h5 class="h5-guide">Use jQuery.getJSON</h5>
-We can use jQuery's `$.getJSON()` method to load in JSON content [as we did before with plain JavaScript](#load-json-ajax)(<a href="/samples/ajax-tutorial-samples/sample15/" target="blank">view the example</a>).
+We can use jQuery's `.getJSON` method to load in JSON content [as we did before with plain JavaScript](#load-json-ajax) (<a href="/samples/ajax-tutorial-samples/sample15/" target="blank">view the example</a>).

 As a reminder, here's our JSON file
 {% prism javascript %}